 Media Release MR No. 2017 – 02 8 February 2017 The Financial Markets Authority (FMA) has issued a formal warning to 12 reporting entities under section 80 of the Anti-Money Laundering and Countering Financing of Terrorism Act (the Act).
 Under section 59(2) of the Act, the FMA required reporting entities to submit their audit of their Anti-Money Laundering and Countering Financing of Terrorism (AML/CFT) risk assessment and AML/CFT programme by 25 Nove...

-First published 21 February 2017 Final date for submissions 5pm Friday 17 March 2017 Consultation document Proposed transitional relief for non-NZX brokers to allow limited use of buffers Submission form Feedback form E-mail for submission email@example.com (please use the title of the consultation paper for the subject line) We are seeking views on a proposal for a class exemption from the Financial Advisers Act 2...
+First published 22 May 2017 Final date for submissions 5pm, Friday 9 June 2017 Consultation document Proposed exemption from the obligation to prepare scheme financial statements for bundled unit trusts Submission form Feedback form E-mail for submission email@example.com (please use the title of the consultation paper for the subject line) Under the Securities Act 1978 (SA) a number of managers of managed investme...